vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/latest/create-wallet.md

 The steps below will guide you through initialising a wallet, and creating new key pairs or importing an existing wallet.

 :::info
-To restore a wallet from your recovery phrase, see the [restore wallet guide](/docs/tools/vega-wallet/CLI-wallet/latest/guides/restore-wallet).
+To restore a wallet from your recovery phrase, see the [restore a wallet guide](/docs/tools/vega-wallet/CLI-wallet/latest/guides/restore-wallet).
 :::

 ### Initialise the software